lfernandoam/unbox/README.md

 # unbox
-A academic version of Dropbox service
+An academic version of a *Dropbox-like* service